xapple/crest4/README.md

   --search_db DATABASE, -d DATABASE
                         The database used for the sequence similarity search.
-                        Either 'silvamod128' or 'greengenes'.
+                        Either `silvamod128` or `greengenes`.
 No other values are currently supported.
-By default 'silvamod128'.
+By default `silvamod128`.

   --output_dir DIR, -o DIR
                         The directory into which all the classification results will be written to.
-This defaults to a directory with the same name original FASTA file and a `.crest4` suffix appended.
+This defaults to a directory with the same name as the original FASTA file and a `.crest4` suffix appended.

   --search_hits PATH, -s PATH
                         The path where the search results will be stored.